IntelliTect/Coalesce/docs/pages/topics/generation.rst

 For each of your EF Database-mapped POCO classes, a C# DTO class is created.
 These classes are used to hold the data that will be serialized and sent to the client, as well as data that has been received from the client before it has been mapped back to your EF POCO class.

-See :ref:`ControllingLoading` and :ref:`GenDTOs` for more information.
+See :ref:`GenDTOs` for more information.

 API Controllers